ByzantineFailure/PAX_Pinger/README.md

 PAX_Pinger
 ==========

 Just a stupid little python script to ping twitter and the PAX site to watch for changes.
+There's a lot of cringey stuff that goes on in this file (hardcoded, non-external API key, anyone?) but it's just for personal use so whatever.

 Uses <a href="https://pypi.python.org/pypi/twitter#downloads">this twitter library.</a>